 I am writing to express my interest in pursuing a PhD in economics at Imperial College London.

 I am particularly keen to apply for the doctoral program in the economics department at Imperial as its research interests are an excellent match for my academic background.
 I studied Business Management for my BA at Kingston University and during this time I developed a particular interest in the relationship between government policies affecting small businesses and economic outcomes country-wide.
-Furthering this interest, my BA thesis which was supervised by Prof. Helen Smith used statistical techniques to analyse the rate of growth of small businesses before and after new legislation regarding wages was put into place.
+Furthering this interest, my BA thesis, which was supervised by Prof. Helen Smith, used statistical techniques to analyse the rate of growth of small businesses before and after new legislation regarding wages was put into place.
 My aim was not only to consider the ethical arguments regarding minimum wages and small businesses, but also to find evidence about whether policies encouraged or discouraged the growth of small businesses.

 I now wish to continue my academic career with a PhD in economics, and I cannot imagine a better place to study this than the business school at Imperial.
 I admire the economics department’s commitment to both fairness and to accuracy, and I wish to further my work on minimum wage increases and small businesses in a way that respects both the dignity of workers and the needs of business owners.
-I particularly wish to work with Dr. Jane Brown, whose work on small business ethics have been a great source of inspiration for me.
+I particularly wish to work with Dr. Jane Brown, whose work on small business ethics has been a great source of inspiration for me.